 What will happen in the coming months

 Coronavirus predictions?
-We will see the further closure of the company, country by country.
-The warmer southern hemisphere appears to be more protected, but we don't know for sure yet.
+We will see the further closure of society, country by country.
+The warmer Southern Hemisphere appears to be more protected, but we don't know that for sure yet.
 We will have to deal with less news, fewer products, fewer pop-ups.
-We will have to give up many of our habits as if they were drugs.
-If we are wise, which unfortunately we now know we are not, we will start over with new rules, allowing countries to return to their specific know-how and qualities.
+We will have to abandon many of our habits as if they were drugs.
+If we are wise, which unfortunately we now know we are not, we will start again with new rules, allowing countries to return to their specific know-how and qualities.

-What can we learn from this disaster?
-A regulated shutdown of production facilities for two months a year, as well as collective creative studios that would produce ideas for several brands at the same time, resulting in an economy of scale with a much lighter environmental impact.
+What things can we learn from this disaster?
+A regulated shutdown of production facilities for two months of the year, as well as collective creative studios that would produce ideas for several brands simultaneously, resulting in an economy of scale with a much lighter environmental impact.